 In 2003, while still in the trial court, Justice Murray was appointed by California's Chief Justice to a three-year term on the California Judicial Council.
 The Chief Justice appointed Justice Murray to a number of leadership positions on the Council, including Vice-Chair of the Executive and Planning Committee and Vice-Chair of the Rules and Projects Committee.
 Toward the end of his term on the Council, he also served for a short period as Chair of the Litigation Management Committee.
 In 2005, he served as the chair of the oversight committee for the first statewide conference jointly sponsored by the Judicial Council, the California Judges Association and the California State Bar.
 After leaving the Judicial Council, the Chief Justice appointed him to serve on the Commission for Impartial Courts Retention and Selection Task Force, as well as the Commission's Steering Committee.

-Justice Murray is the current cochair for the California Bench-Bar Coalition.
-He is also the Co-Chair for the Joint Working Group for Jury Management and Administration, a permanent working group of the Trial Court Presiding Judges Advisory Committee and the Court Executive Officers Advisory Committee.
-He is the Education Subcommittee Chair of the Bench-Bar-Media Committee appointed by the Chief Justice.
-He also currently serves on the Judicial Council's Access and Fairness Advisory Committee.
+Justice Murray is a former co-chair for the California Bench-Bar Coalition.
+He is also a former co-chair for the Joint Working Group for Jury Management and Administration, a working group of the Trial Court Presiding Judges Advisory Committee and the Court Executive Officers Advisory Committee.
 He is a former member of the Judicial Council's Criminal Law Advisory Committee and the Task Force on Jury System Improvements.

-Justice Murray has received the following honors: 2008--San Joaquin Black History Month Award; 2007--California Bench-Bar Coalition Judicial Officer of the Year; 2004--California Association of Leadership Programs Distinguished Leader Award; 2003--Mediation Center of San Joaquin Peacemaker of the Year; 2002--San Joaquin County Bar Association Law Day Award; 2002--Rev. Benjamin L. Hooks Award; 2000--Stockton Branch NAACP Community Impact Award; 1990--recognized as one of California's "Most Effective Prosecutors" in the California Lawyer (Oct.
+Justice Murray has received the following honors: 2013--Stockton Branch NAACP Freedom Fighter Award; 2013--Wiley Manuel Bar Association Judge of the Year; 2011--California Black Lawyers Association, Judicial Section, Distinguished Judicial Officer Award; 2008--San Joaquin Black History Month Award; 2007--California Bench-Bar Coalition Judicial Officer of the Year; 2004--California Association of Leadership Programs Distinguished Leader Award; 2003--Mediation Center of San Joaquin Peacemaker of the Year; 2002--San Joaquin County Bar Association Law Day Award; 2002--Rev. Benjamin L. Hooks Award; 2000--Stockton Branch NAACP Community Impact Award; 1990--recognized as one of California's "Most Effective Prosecutors" in the California Lawyer (Oct.
 1990) p.
 41; 1979--Frostburg State College John Allison Outstanding Senior Award (President's Award); 1979--Frostburg State College Political Science Departmental Award.